2021 Covid Operating Plan

 Definition of a Close Contact

-A student close contact is defined as anyone who was within 3 feet of an infected person (laboratory-confirmed or a clinically compatible illness) for a cumulative total of 15 minutes or more over a 24-hour period (for example, three individual 5-minute exposures for a total of 15 minutes).
+In general, close contact is defined as anyone who was within 3 feet of an infected person (laboratory-confirmed or a clinically compatible illness) for a cumulative total of 15 minutes or more over a 24-hour period (for example, three individual 5-minute exposures for a total of 15 minutes).
 An infected person can spread SARS-CoV-2 starting from 2 days before they have any symptoms (or, for asymptomatic patients, 2 days before the positive specimen collection date), until they meet criteria for discontinuing home isolation.

 - Exception: In the K–12 indoor classroom setting, anyone who spent four or more hours together with an infected individual, even if masked and more than three/six feet apart, is considered a close contact.
 They district may use this rule if contact tracing using the 3ft//6ft/15min standard is restrictively difficult.